New organization of the display, my collection is now parted in ceremonial/marching units and those able to wargame (II)

 Quite aerial view…

-New additions to my Collection from Dorset!
-54MM (Imperial Miniatures nowadays).
+New additions to my Collection from Dorset Soldiers 54mm (also Imperial Miniatures nowadays)

 It could have been titled “The Art of Waiting”… but to be fair the deadline of the 30th of June has closely been respected (more or less).
 Ask for Antony Spencer if you need something… quite helpful and to the point if you know what I mean… a worthy successor of the retired Giles Brown.